Stationary completeness: the $N$-body short-range case: Preliminaries

 We recall the following scheme of estimating the resolvent from \cite[Appendix B]{Sk3}.

 \begin{lemma} Let $f_1$ and $f_2$ be standard support functions with $f_2\succ f_1$.
-Suppose $P$ is symmetric and form-bounded relatively to $H$ such that the self-adjoint operator $\Psi=f_1(H)Pf_1(H)$ is bounded when restricted to $\vB$ and such that for $H$-bounded operators $Q$ and $T$ (possibly taking values in an abstract Hilbert space).
-Then the following estimates hold for all $z\in\C\setminus\R$ and all $\psi\in \vB$.
+Suppose $P$ is a symmetric form on $\vH$, form-bounded relatively to $H$, and given such that the bounded self-adjoint operator $\Psi=f_1(H)Pf_1(H)$ restricts to a bounded operator on $\vB$ and such that